 Check out Quora – it’s the most incredible source of content inspiration.
 There are lots of questions waiting for an answer.
 I picked one question on Quora which, in my opinion, may get very interesting answers.

-126 potential leads on Quora (notice the amount of people that want an answer)
+126 potential leads on Quora (notice the number of people that want an answer)

-It’s a good question, and you can write an amazing post on your blog about it if it’s your niche (Sprout Social did).
+It’s a good question, and you can write an amazing post on your blog about it if it’s your niche.
 But take a closer look.
 I just found 126 people potentially interested in your product/service, 126 people with names and social media accounts hooked up.
 For me, that’s a lot of leads.

 I bet Quora isn’t a big surprise to you.
 To be honest, there are a lot of places like that where you can find a batch of quality leads.
 For sure, there’s input needed to get them, but I would like to remark that this way is somehow scalable.
 So, if it turns out fine for you, then you probably just hit the jackpot.

-Second, and more serious, a Udemy course about Web scraping.
-Matt Ellsworth, owner of the course, claims you can get the data you need from Twitter, Yelp, Reddit, Hacker News and many more.
+Next, check out this Udemy course about Web scraping.
+Matt Ellsworth, the owner of the course, claims you can get the data you need from Twitter, Yelp, Reddit, Hacker News and many more.

-The idea in itself is quite interesting, and with such tricks you can find people with specific demands you can probably fulfill.
-It seems to be the direct way to grow your business.
+The idea in itself is quite interesting, and with such tricks, you can find people with specific demands you can probably fulfill.
+It seems to be a direct way to grow your business.

-As a last example of such place, something a little bit different – GitHub.
+As the last example of such a place, something a little bit different – GitHub.
 It may be a place unfamiliar to marketers, but GitHub offers plans for repositories and free accounts that are usually used to host open-source software projects.
-As of 2015, GitHub claims to have 10.9 million users, which makes it the largest code host in the world.
-As you are probably already figuring out, it’s a great place for lead generation.
 Just take a look at the user accounts – there’s a lot of data available with clearly specified requirements.